 Lexis Abstract: The Court limited the sulphur content percentage permitted in defendant's waste fumes and specified the maximum allowable amount of emissions. ...
 Historically, the special master was a frequently employed agent of the equity courts. ...
-Traditionally, the special master was the most benign of an equity court's agents.
+Traditionally, the neutral was the most benign of an equity court's agents.
 Appointed by nineteenth-century courts to relieve the judge of the courts' most routine duties, the special master originally performed clerical functions. ...
-Judge La Buy had appointed a special master to make both factual determinations and conclusions of law in resolving two antitrust actions. ...
-Another plaintiff, a citizens' action committee, requested that a special master examine the factual circumstances surrounding the defendant's admittedly noncompliant activities. ...
-By its terms, Rule 53 allows a reference to a special master in an "exceptional condition."
+Judge La Buy had appointed a neutral to make both factual determinations and conclusions of law in resolving two antitrust actions. ...
+Another plaintiff, a citizens' action committee, requested that a neutral examine the factual circumstances surrounding the defendant's admittedly noncompliant activities. ...
+By its terms, Rule 53 allowed a reference to a special master in an "exceptional condition." ...
+[LexisNexis]